ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 When defining/writing a manifest, the `instance_id` property identifies an ingredient used in an action.

-Any `c2pa.opened` or `c2pa.placed` action must have an associated ingredient identified by the `org.cai.ingredientIds` parameters field of the action with an array of ingredient `instance_id` values.
+Any `c2pa.opened` or `c2pa.placed` action must have an associated ingredient identified by the `ingredientIds` parameters field of the action with an array of ingredient `instance_id` values.
+For example:

 ```json
 "ingredients": [